thomasgilgenast/hic3defdr/README.md

 Basic walkthrough
 -----------------

-To analyze the ES_1, ES_3, NPC_2, and NPC_4 reps of the Bonev dataset with default parameters, we would first describe the dataset in terms of replicate names, chromosome names, and a design matrix:
+To analyze the ES_1, ES_3, NPC_2, and NPC_4 reps of the dataset dataset from (Bonev et al. 2017)[https://www.ncbi.nlm.nih.gov/pubmed/29053968] with default parameters, we would first describe the dataset in terms of replicate names, chromosome names, and a design matrix.
+We will just analyze chromosomes 18 and 19 here for illustrative purposes.

     >>> import pandas as pd
     >>>
     >>> repnames = ['ES_1', 'ES_3', 'NPC_2', 'NPC_4']
-    >>> chroms = ['chr%i' % i for i in range(1, 20)] + ['chrX']
+    >>> #chroms = ['chr%i' % i for i in range(1, 20)] + ['chrX']
+    >>> chroms = ['chr18', 'chr19']
     >>> design = pd.DataFrame({'ES': [1, 1, 0, 0], 'NPC': [0, 0, 1, 1]},
     ...                       dtype=bool, index=repnames)

+If you're following along, you can download the data like this:

+    $ mkdir -p ~/data/bonev
+    $ wget -qO- -O tmp.zip https://www.dropbox.com/sh/hvoyhjc00m24o6m/AAAci5qaxsn7o9W-gToAeBiza?dl=1 && unzip tmp.zip -x / -d ~/data/bonev && rm tmp.zip

+The required input files consist of:

+ - raw contact matrices in `scipy.sparse` NPZ format,
+ - bias vectors in plain-text `np.savetxt()` format, and
+ - loop cluster files in sparse JSON format

-We would next describe the location of input data files (raw contact matrices in `scipy.sparse` NPZ format, bias vectors in plain-text `np.savetxt()` format, and loop cluster files in sparse JSON format) and use those to construct a `Fast3DeFDR` object:
+We would next describe the location of the input data files and use those to construct a `Fast3DeFDR` object:

+    >>> import os.path
     >>> from fast3defdr import Fast3DeFDR
     >>>
-    >>> base_path = '...'
+    >>> base_path = os.path.expanduser('~/data/bonev/')
     >>> f = Fast3DeFDR(
     ...     raw_npz_patterns=[base_path + '<rep>/<chrom>_raw.npz'.replace('<rep>', repname) for repname in repnames],
     ...     bias_patterns=[base_path + '<rep>/<chrom>_kr.bias'.replace('<rep>', repname) for repname in repnames],